Loteria Jarocha by Alec Dempster

 In these lotería pictures Dempster tells us that as long as son jarocho musicians learn and hold onto the roots of the music and its social dimensions exemplified in prints like these, the tradition will thrive wherever the music is played.

-Alec Dempster was born in Mexico City in 1971 but moved to Toronto as a child.
-In 1995 he moved back to Mexico, and settled in Xalapa, Veracruz where his relief prints eventually became infused with the local tradition of son jarocho music.
-Alec’s conversations with rural musicians, presented along with thirty linoleum portraits, have been published recently as Faces and Voices of Son Jarocho.
-He has produced six CDs of son jarocho recorded in the field, but is perhaps best known for his two loteria games-El Fandanguito-Lotería de Sones Jarochos and the Loteria Huasteca-which include over a hundred prints.
-He has had solo exhibitions in the United States, Canada, Mexico, France, and Spain.
+Alec Dempster was born in Mexico City but moved to Toronto as a child.
+He later moved back to Mexico and settled in Xalapa, Veracruz, where his relief prints eventually became infused with the local tradition of son jarocho music.
+He has produced six CDs of son jarocho and has presented solo exhibitions of his prints throughout the world.
 Alec now lives in Toronto.
-His own son jarocho group Café Con Pan is currently in production on their second CD Nuevos Caminos a Santiago which will be released in May, 2012 as part of the Lulaworld festival.

 For more information please visit the Author’s website »